nburrus/tuxpaint/docs/en/README.txt

         Tux Paint's configuration.
       + 'Magic' Tool Documentation ("magic-docs") Documentation for each of the currently-installed 'Magic' tools.
+      + Frequently Asked Questions ("FAQs") about Tux Paint Answers to, and solutions for, some common questions about, and problems with, using Tux Paint.

 How to extend Tux Paint: